kraenhansen/wasm-io-2025-talk/pages/why-wasm-in-react-native.md

     - Cocoapods for iOS
 - Gets complicated quickly when using other languages
 - You need to expose JS functions manually (writing the Spec)
+- <strong>Lots of languages and tools</strong>

 </v-clicks>

 <!--

 [click] One of the biggest shortcomings is that this approach does not cover the Web.
+You write turbo modules for react native, and for web you need to use different approach.

 [click] When integrating external libraries, you need to integrate their build system.
 [click] For android, this is Gradle with CMake, [click] for iOS it's Cocoapods.